All Episodes

 I guess 83, 83 and 84.

-And uh I it was an old news station.
+And it was an all-news station.

 I could not keep my opinions out of the news.

-Uh and they kept admonishing me.
+And they kept admonishing me.

-I said, Why Peter Jennings puts his opinions in the news?
+I said, why Peter Jennings puts his opinions in the news?

-Why why can't I put mine in?
+Why can't I put mine in?

 So they gave me a commentary.

-And of course, the commentaries were were quite the church, the Mormon Church owned the radio station, Bonneville Broadcasting, and they had not had this kind of controversy before.
+And of course, the commentaries were quite the church, the Mormon Church owned the radio station, Bonneville Broadcasting, and they had not had this kind of controversy before.

 And it was just political controversy.

-It wasn't this it was just opinion-oriented controversy.
+It was just opinion-oriented controversy.

 People were outraged.

-I found I just stumbled.
+And I just stumbled.

 It was called Have You Ever Seen a Dream Walking?